raspberrypilearning/lego-robot-car/en/step_3.md

 ## Set up and test the Bluetooth control

 To remotely pilot your car, you're going to use the Blue Dot library and Android app.
+You should only have to pair your raspberry pi and mobile device once.
+After that, they should connect easily each time.

 --- collapse ---
 ---